anderlpz/HelloHistory/scripts/voice_prompt.md

 ## Voice Prompt

 ```
-A woman in her 40s with a warm, inviting voice.
-She speaks like a documentary narrator who genuinely loves her subject - knowledgeable but never dry, educational but filled with wonder.
-Her tone is rich and clear with a neutral American accent.
-She has the quality of a trusted friend sharing something special with you, like a museum guide who can't help but smile when telling her favorite stories.
-Unhurried, conversational pacing with natural warmth.
-Perfect audio quality.
+A 1960s documentary narrator.
+A woman in her 40s with a warm, refined voice - like a narrator from a mid-century educational film or the Wonderful World of Disney.
+She has that classic optimistic, earnest quality of postwar America.
+Articulate with clear enunciation, unhurried pacing, and genuine warmth.
+Neutral American accent with a slightly transatlantic quality.
+The audio has a warm, vintage feel - like a well-preserved film from 1962.
+She sounds like she's sharing something truly wonderful with you.
 ```

 ---